-Yes.
-A user defined script (or multiple scripts) can be executed before or after any test case using the built-in buddy::pre_test_command or buddy::post_test_command functions.
+A shell command or user-defined script (or multiple scripts) can be executed before or after any test case using the built-in buddy::pre_test_command or buddy::post_test_command functions.
 These functions should be included in your CDRouter configuration file and can be used to execute any block of Tcl code.
-To execute a shell script using these commands the API proc SCRIPT_exec should be used.

 Example 1: Execute a user-defined script after cdrouter_basic_1